ufrgs-hyman/meican/docs/guide/installation-centos.md

 ####2.
 Setup database

-If this is an **upgrade**, you dont need create a database.
-Jump to next step.
+If this is an **upgrade**, you don't need create a database.
+Go to step 3.

 The fastest method to do this is via command line: